 The Sustainable Development Indicators (SDIs) are used to monitor the EU Sustainable Development Strategy (EU SDS) in a report published by Eurostat every two years.
 They are presented in ten themes.

-Of more than 100 indicators, eleven have been identified as headline indicators.
+Of more than 100 indicators, twelve have been identified as headline indicators.
 They are intended to give an overall picture of whether the European Union has achieved progress towards sustainable development in terms of the objectives and targets defined in the strategy.
 For a more complete picture it is necessary to look at the progress of all indicators within a theme.

 The evaluation of progress since 2000, based on the headline indicators, shows a rather mixed picture: